tillbiskup/evedata/docs/architecture.rst

       The current idea for modelling these data is reflected in the ``ExternalData`` class shown in the UML diagram above.
 Here, for each position count, a reference (a string with usually a filename) is stored.
 The corresponding ``ExternalMetadata`` class (see section below) contains information on the file format to inform an importer factory how to import the data.
 The only "problem": Where to store the actual data, or more precisely: how to deal with the ``data`` attribute of the ``Data`` base class?
 Probably best to store the references as strings in the ``data`` attribute (that is in this case a numpy string array) and have an additional attribute ``external_data`` for the actual data in the ``ExternalData`` class.

-      More generally, spectra (1D data per position count) contained within an eveH5 file in the "arraydata" group are modelled as ``ArrayDetectorData``.
-In case of storing images (2D data per position count) within an eveH5 file (in the future), these data will be modelled as ``AreaDetectorData``.
+      More generally, spectra (1D data per position count) contained within an eveH5 file in the "arraydata" group are modelled as ``ArrayChannelData``.
+In case of storing images (2D data per position count) within an eveH5 file (in the future), these data will be modelled as ``AreaChannelData``.

 metadata module